DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 For Kai it was quite troublesome thing.

-Just talking about [world where the great war was finished] had been quite suspicious, but he knew that saying something about such otherworldly place would just make him lose all trust.
+Just talking about [world where the great war was finished] had been quite suspicious, but he knew that saying something about such otherworldly place would just make him lose all the trust.

 "Both me and Rinne were escaping from the rasterizer's chase, and soon enough we escaped outside of the graveyard."